pluto7073/ConsumableChemicals/README.md

 the ResourceLocation of the chemical and the ItemStack.
 This should calculate the amount of the specified chemical in this stack and return it.

-In this example, any chemicals in this item are stored in the `Chemicals` object in the item's NBT
+In this example, the item gets the amount of the chemical in the chemical map component type and returns it.
+This is unneeded because this mod does this already but this is just meant to show what should be done here.

 `ExampleItem.java`
 ```java